-Complexity - Employees provide operational support of the computer system and equipment; add and delete users, terminals, and other equipment on the system or network; troubleshoot equipment, software, and communications problems; and monitor the system for speed and performance.
-Duties include discussions with users or potential users of the system to explain the information technology capabilities of the system being managed; and assisting users in problem determination and resolution.
+Complexity - Employees provide operational support of the computer system and equipment; add and delete users, terminals, and other equipment on the system or network; troubleshoot equipment, software, and data communications problems; and monitor the system for performance and quality of service to users.
+Duties include discussions with users or potential users of the system to explain the information technology capabilities of the system being managed; researching of current and potential software or programming capabilities to determine information technology possibilities; training of users on the capabilities of the system; and assisting users in problem determination and resolution.
+This level is distinguished by a variety of uses of the software and system requiring more knowledge of user functions to support the computerization efforts.
 Duties may include supervision.